 The New England College Master of Fine Arts in Creative Writing program is more than a graduate degree program: it is transformative education for writers.
 The Master of Fine Arts (MFA) program offers a rigorous graduate education in Creative Writing that is based on progressive pedagogy, individualized study, and academic/artistic mentorship.
 The program’s academic model is studio/research, integrating substantial work in the academic study and creative production of literary art.
 The Program’s academic format combines brief residential learning experiences on the New England College campus with individualized, home-based mentorship study.
 The Program’s educational model provides our students with an ideal structure for their academic coursework and individual development as writers-featuring an immersive, community-based educational experience in the residential setting, as well as independent home-based study that is supported by one-on-one faculty mentorship in a natural format for the writing life.
 The MFA Creative Writing Program’s progressive pedagogy and comprehensive curriculum guide students’ individual development in the study, process, practice, and profession of Creative Writing.
 Program graduates are well-prepared for the writing life and the pursuit of their individual goals and professional aspirations.

-The Master of Fine Arts Creative Writing Program offers four primary areas of concentration for single-genre course of study: Fiction, Nonfiction, Poetry, and Interdisciplinary Literary Arts.
+The Master of Fine Arts Creative Writing Program offers five primary areas of concentration for single-genre course of study: Fiction, Nonfiction, Poetry, Writing for Stage and Screen, and Interdisciplinary Literary Arts.
 The MFA also offers a dual-genre option for students who wish to study two individual genres.